STEELISI/DISCERN/documentation/byob/exfiltration.md

 ### Connection with client

 We will use the `botmaster` node to generate a client.
-The client will have a ransomware module built into it.
+The client will use a basic module built into it.

 SSH to the botmaster node from your XDC
 ```shell